 I have to admit I had mixed feelings at this point.
 A spectacular sight and not something you get to see everywhere and yet feelings of sadness because that is twelve months (and longer) of hard graft.
 As the flames grew higher it was totally mesmerising, with sparks catching the wind and the silhouettes made by the vikings.
 Something I will NEVER ever forget.

 For the residents of Shetland and a small number of lucky visitors the celebrations continue and well into the following morning.
 Another great example of everyone pulling together – each hall has hosts and hostesses and they put in an awful lot of time dressing the halls, baking, making soup, sandwiches and of course the inevitable clean up!

 It’s a rather surreal experience – the 47 different squads travel around the halls to perform.
 This could be a song, a sketch, a dance routine and each one will be different.
 As you can imagine there is alcohol involved so at the beginning of the night the performances are slightly sharper than those that go on at 5am.
 Yes you read that correctly.
 It seems Shetlanders are hardcore and will dance and drink the night away better than any Ibiza clubbers I have ever known!

 With a mix of young and old in the halls everyone must dance, that included me, and I apologise to everyone who saw my strip the willow effort!
 Horrendous.

-All in all I loved every single second of my first Up Helly Aa experience, it won’t be my last.
+All in all I loved every single second of my Up Helly Aa experience, it won’t be my last.
 There will be so much that I missed out on or couldn’t see that I will need to go back.
+It didn’t matter that it was winter or that the daylight hours were short, this experience was incredible.
 The people of Shetland were so kind and welcomed me with open arms (perhaps they will think twice if word gets out about my ceilidh dancing attempts).
 Their passion for their heritage and traditions is overwhelming and they want to share it.
+I most definitely left a piece of my heart in Shetland.